collective/ZopeSkel/README.txt

 .. note ::

-	To use local commands you need to use paster command directly - zopeskel does not support them yet.
+	To use local commands you need to use paster command directly - zopeskel command does not support them yet.

 How-to create content type and add fields into it using local commands